 In this article, we’ll review Clark’s credit card philosophy and how to use plastic the right way.
 Let’s get started…

 1. Have at Least Two Credit Cards

 How many credit cards are in your wallet?
 Clark recommends that you have two credit cards for a mix of credit, which is an important component of your overall credit score.

 He says those cards should be from two different issuers, like Citi and Chase.

 “If we hit a recession and credit card companies decide they don’t want you and one of them dumps you, you still have the other card.
 And if one of them cuts back your limit, you still have the other card.”

 For couples, Clark says it’s important to have two credit cards per individual — not household.

 Once you have two credit cards from different issuers (Citi, Chase, etc.), you may decide to apply for additional cards — even from the same issuer.
 Clark has four personal credit cards.

 2. Keep Balances Low and Pay Credit Cards Off Monthly

 No matter the number of credit cards you have, you ideally want to keep your balances low and pay them off in full every month.
 Payment history and amounts owed make up a combined 65% of your FICO score.

 3. Go With a Cash Back Credit Card

 When you’re comparing rewards credit card offers, Clark says simple cash back cards like the Citi Double Cash Card are best.
 This card offers up to 2% cash back: 1% when you buy and 1% as you pay.

 Rewards cards that offer rotating 5% cash back categories are often too complicated to keep up with, Clark says.
 But if you decide to go this route, here’s a tip that can help.

 As for travel rewards credit cards, Clark says you have to carefully consider the annual fees and whether you charge enough to justify the cost.
 That’s just not the case for most individuals.

-However, if you fly a particular full-fare airline regularly, the lowest-tier annual fee card may be something worth looking into.
+However, if you fly a particular full-fare airline regularly, the lowest-tier annual fee card may be worth considering.